ESOUIMods/MasterMerchant/Readme.md

 Repository for personal changes as I am not trying to take over Master Merchant.
 If at such time @Philgo68 and @khaibit return to ESO then they are welcome to use my changes.

+## ChangeLog 3.7.66

+- Moved account names to GS17Data.lua
+- Updated Russian localization (mychaelo)
+- Added old AGS Deal Range Buttons

+## ChangeLog 3.7.65

+- Tweak to time chooser location placement so it anchors to the height of the column better (Hopefully)

+## ChangeLog 3.7.64

+- Fix for joining a new guild with MM already running
+- user:/AddOns/MasterMerchant/Libs/LibGuildStore/Data.lua:362: operator * is not supported for number * nil

+## ChangeLog 3.7.63

+- Rough draft for PTS
+- Updated Craft Costs for Necrom

+## ChangeLog 3.7.62

+- Added a full reset for when people experience Lua errors

+## ChangeLog 3.7.61

+- Increase version requirement for LibHistoire
+- Update LibGuildStore settings menu for Refresh and Reset buttons
+- Bump API for Necrom

+## ChangeLog 3.7.60

+- Added tooltip to Deconstruction assistants

+## ChangeLog 3.7.59

+- Fix for moc with Lazy Set Crafter

+## ChangeLog 3.7.58

+- Fix for Search Bonanza and searching for items in other languages then English
+- Added toggle for Search Bonanza menu option

+## ChangeLog 3.7.54, 3.7.55, 3.7.56, 3.7.57

+- Update to when tooltips are displayed from various windows.
+Includes Lazy Set Crafter, Furnature Catalogue, CraftStore, and QuickSlot (The inventory part)
+- Added special routines from Inventory Insight for Furniture Catalogue and Lazy Set Crafter
+- Added nil checks for AGS when data rows are temporarily empty or switching between a guild that has listed items for sale and one that doesn't

+## ChangeLog 3.7.51, 3.7.52, 3.7.53

+- More accurate averages when trimming outliers
+- Tooltip takes about 40% less time to be generated
+- Price to chat update
+- Tooltup price formatting update

+## ChangeLog 3.7.50

+- Fix for price to chat

 ## ChangeLog 3.7.49

 - Updated replace inventory pricing routines and restored displaying the unit price